Kuot language

 The Kuot language, or Panaras, is a language isolate, the only non-Austronesian language spoken on the island of New Ireland, Papua New Guinea.
 Lindström (2002: 30) estimates that there are 1,500 fluent speakers of Kuot.
 Perhaps due to the small speaker base, there are no significant dialects present within Kuot.
 It is spoken in 10 villages, including Panaras village (3.122883°S 151.485644°E) of Sentral Niu Ailan Rural LLG in New Ireland Province.

 Locations

 Kuot is spoken in the following 10 villages.
-The first five villages are located eastern coast, and the last five on the western coast in New Ireland.
+The first five villages are located on the eastern coast, and the last five on the western coast in New Ireland.
 Geographical coordinates are also provided for each village.